bitovi/academy/src/docker/2-build-node-app/build-node-app.md

 This file starts an express server listening on `localhost:3000`.
 If we access the root path it should return `Hello World!`.
 The default port is 3000, but can be overwritten by setting the `PORT` environment variable before starting the server.

 ## Run our app
-This step is optional, but to verify our app works you can run
+✏️ This step is optional, but to verify our app works you can run:
 ```bash
 npm install
 npm start